Fairglow/index-list/README.md

 ## Unsafe

 The index list has no unsafe code blocks.
 The reason is that it does not use pointers between the element, but their index in the vector instead.

-The only method that is considered unsafe is the `trim_swap` because it may change the index of the elements.
+However the `trim_swap` method is considered unsafe is because it may change the index of some elements.
+Therefore any stored indexes may be invalid after the method call.
+Use it wisely and make sure no such indexes are kept at that time.

 ## Performance

-In my simple tests the index list appears to offer roughly twice the performance of LinkedList, plus a lot of functionality that is only experimental, such as the cursor methods.
+In my simple benchmark tests the index list appears to offer roughly twice the performance of LinkedList, plus a some functionality that is only experimental, such as the cursor methods.

+This may not reflect any real-life performance difference and you are urged to evaluate this in your own use-case rather than relying on the figures provided by the included benchmarks.

+## Reasons to use

+The IndexList may be useful when you insert and remove frequently from the body of the list or need to reorder the elements often, such as when sorting them.
+If you only insert or remove elements at the ends, then there are other more efficient alternatives, such as VecDeque for instance.

+The persistence of the indexes means that frequent accesses to certain elements can be cached (without holding any reference to the list node or its data), or used to skip through the list in larger steps.